-Can you freeze Stuffed Chicken Breast?
+Can you freeze Keto Stuffed Chicken Breasts?

 Absolutely!
 This makes 12 Artichoke Spinach Stuffed Chicken Breasts.
 You can half it if desired but they freeze well.
 I like making the entire batch and freezing them individually for quick meals.

 We both froze the spinach stuffed chicken breasts individually wrapped so we could pull them out for home date nights.
-My husband and I try to get out a couple times a month alone for dinner.
+My husband and I try to get out a couple of times a month alone for dinner.
 We think it is really important to have time without the kids to just talk and be together.
 But babysitters can get expensive.

 I cooked some of these in my instant pot right from their frozen state.
 Just put them in, set the timer for manual high for 10 minutes and we had a delicious dinner entree!

-What to serve with Spinach Stuffed Chicken?
+What to serve with Stuffed Chicken?

 Most nights I throw a couple of bags of steamable vegetables into the microwave to go along with our protein.
-Those plus the standard fare of raw veggies dipped into homemade ranch is enough for my family.
+Those plus the standard fare of raw veggies dipped into my homemade ranch is enough for my family.
 In the summer we lean towards Caesar salad as our favorite side dish.
 Some other great choices are Garlic Broccoli, Roasted Cabbage Steaks, and Roasted Brussels Sprouts.